guerdat/virgil-documentation/documentation.md

 The vehicle is equipped with 185/60 R 14 tires.

+The stoic target for this engine is 14.7, which represents the ideal air-fuel ratio for optimal combustion efficiency.

 ## Database Changes
 All six Hubspot-related tables (hubspot.deal, hubspot.deal_stage, hubspot.owner, hubspot.users, hubspot.deal_company, hubspot.company) have been dropped from the database.